Jack: "The Reverse-Nuremberg Defense". I like it, I like it a lot.

 - In one Marsupilami story, the villainous Mrs. Oldskin's henchman tells her that he didn't do anything to hurt the heroes (after locking them in a slowly-flooding room in a Mayincatec pyramid), he just closed the door when they went inside.
 She whistles admiringly at the ease with which he clears his conscience.

-- After Simba from The Lion King gets his Heroic Second Wind and has the Big Bad cornered, Scar tries to weasel out of his comeuppance by placing all blame for the coup on Mufasa and subsequent overrun of the Pridelands on the hyenas.
+- The Lion King (1994): After Simba gets his Heroic Second Wind and has the Big Bad cornered, Scar tries to weasel out of his comeuppance by placing all blame for the coup on Mufasa and subsequent overrun of the Pridelands on the hyenas.
 "It was the hyenas; they're the enemy."
 While Simba does spare him (it's debatable if said excuse mattered), Scar's words invite a hell of a Backstab Backfire when Simba pushes him off a cliff, leaving him surrounded by hyenas.

 - The conclusion of the 1980 film Borderline is landowner Richards being convicted of trafficking in unlawful migrants.
 His boss, Henry Lydell, however, dodges justice by being acquitted of all charges, despite masterminding the trafficking ring.